AguaClara/Textbook/Filtration/EStaRS_Design.rst

     This figure shows the important components to the siphon system in an EStaRS system.
 The component labelled entrance tank either the filter entrance box (for the Micky Mouse design) or the concrete filter entracnce box.
 In either design the headloss calculations are the same.

-It works by simply opening the siphon valve as labelled in :numref:`----------`, then the inlet pipes are closed in the entrance tank with pipe stubs starting at the top, eventually leaving only the backwash pipe open.
+It works by simply opening the siphon valve as labelled in **XXXXXXXXXXXXXXXX**, then the inlet pipes are closed in the entrance tank with pipe stubs starting at the top, eventually leaving only the backwash pipe open.
 That's it!
 To end bacwkwash, the process is reversed.
 Inlets are opened back up one at time, and THEN the valve is closed.
 Though this process is simple it requires some finesse get right.
 If all the inlet are closed immediately then the water level in the filter entrance tank will drop too low and air will get in the filter.
 Air in the filter causes head loss problems and is unwanted.
-To avoid this the pipe stups to close the inlets are wiggled around to act as valves so that the water level during backwash is around 10cm above the bottom of the filter entrance tank. :numref:`----------` has this value labelled.
+To avoid this the pipe stups to close the inlets are wiggled around to act as valves so that the water level during backwash is around 10cm above the bottom of the filter entrance tank. **XXXXXXXXXX** has this value labelled.

 It is important to maintain this height because the height of the water level during backwash as compared to the height of the outlet of the siphon pipe controls the backwash flow.
 If the water level is too low, the sand may not fluidize.
 If the water level is too high, the sand may over-fluidize and be washed out of the filter.